Start a Texas LLC

 5. Get an EIN

-Not every Texas LLC will need an Employer Identification Number, but the exceptions are rare.
-If you are going to have employees, you are legally required to have one.
+Multi-member LLCs, all LLCs with employees, and LLCs taxed as corporations are required to obtain an Employer Identification Number.
 You can apply for an EIN at the IRS website.
 It is free to apply and the application is pretty straightforward.

 6. File Your BOI Report